Horseback riding in Iceland is a MUST if you love horses!

 After about an hour drive, we pulled up to Welcome Hotel Lambafell.
 I had chosen this hotel because of its remote location and beautiful views, and at that, it did not disappoint.
 Sadly, there would be other disappointments, but at least that was not one of them.
 Read my review here.

-We pulled up the road, parked our car, and walked in to find our room.
-It was a bit confusing at first – the Welcome Hotel Lambafell has self check-in, so you’re provided with a room code beforehand and there usually is no staff on site (although there is a phone to call them, and I think they live down the road).
+We pulled up the road, parked our car, and walked in to find our room which was a bit confusing at first.
+The Welcome Hotel Lambafell has self-check-in, so you’re provided with a room code beforehand.
+There usually is no staff on site, either (although there is a phone to call them, and I think they live down the road).

 Through the main doors, we couldn’t find our room but as we walked down the hall, we found another hall with additional rooms – there was ours at the end.
 We entered our code, put our bags down, and admired our view.
 Iceland, you just don’t stop, do you?

 We settled in for the night after an awesome day horseback riding in Iceland knowing we had an early morning tomorrow.
 We would be heading two hours south to go Ice Climbing in Skaftafell National Park.
 It would end up my favorite day of the whole trip, a simply amazing day spent on an Icelandic glacier.
 Read on!